Learning Genetic Circuit Modules with Neural Networks: Full Version: Model Structure Derivation

-In this section, we illustrate how the form \eqref{eqn:single-module-formula} emerges from the regulation of gene expression.
+In this section, we illustrate how the form \eqref{eqn:n-module-formula--1} emerges from the regulation of gene expression.
 The process of gene expression produces protein from DNA through two steps.
 In a first step, transcription transforms a DNA sequence into a messenger RNA (mRNA) sequence, and in a second step, translation transforms this mRNA sequence into a sequence of amino acids that then folds into a protein \cite{delvecchio2014biomolecular}.
 A protein, in turn, can be a transcriptional regulator, activating or repressing the transcription of other genes.
-These regulators, called transcription factors, can be regarded as the inputs to a gene expression module (Fig.~\ref{fig:single-module-plasmids}).
+These regulators, called transcription factors, can be regarded as the inputs to gene expression modules (Fig.~\ref{fig:n-module-plasmid}).
 Each such module, can be described by a set of chemical reactions as follows (Chapter 2 of \cite{delvecchio2014biomolecular}).
-The process of transcription can be described by
+For the \(i\)\textsuperscript{th} module, its process of transcription can be described by

-in which \(\bar{f}(u)\) is a regulatory function called Hill function \cite{delvecchio2014biomolecular}, which is increasing with \(u\) for an activator or decreasing with \(u\) for a repressor.
-Translation requires a cellular resource called the ribosome (Ribo), which is shared with the cellular translation processes, and can be written as:
+in which \(\bar{f}_i(u_i)\) is a regulatory function called a Hill function \cite{delvecchio2014biomolecular}, which is increasing with \(u_i\) for an activator or decreasing with \(u_i\) for a repressor.
+Translation requires a cellular resource called the ribosome (Ribo), which is shared among multiple cellular translation processes, and can be written as:

-in which Y is the protein output of the gene expression module.
+in which \(\text{Y}_i\) is the protein output of the \(i\)\textsuperscript{th} gene expression module.
 Protein and mRNA then decay:

-We lump the rest of the cell mRNA into a single species \(\text{mRNA}_{\text{cell}}\) which is produced from \(\text{DNA}_{\text{cell}}\) at a constant rate \(A'_0\), and free ribosomes reversibly bind with \(\text{mRNA}_{\text{cell}}\) to produce protein \(\text{Y}_{\text{cell}}\), as done elsewhere \cite{delvecchio2014biomolecular, gyorgy2015isocost}:
+We lump the rest of the cell mRNA into a single species \(\text{mRNA}_{\text{cell}}\) which is produced from \(\text{DNA}_{\text{cell}}\) at a constant rate \(A'\), and free ribosomes reversibly bind with \(\text{mRNA}_{\text{cell}}\) to produce protein \(\text{Y}_{\text{cell}}\), as done elsewhere \cite{delvecchio2014biomolecular, gyorgy2015isocost}:

-The Reaction Rate Equations (RREs) corresponding to these chemical reactions can be written using the law of mass action \cite{delvecchio2014biomolecular} as follows:
+The Reaction Rate Equations (RREs) corresponding to the modules' chemical reactions can be written using the law of mass action \cite{delvecchio2014biomolecular} as follows:

-Similarly, in the rest of the cell, we have the RREs as follow:
+Similarly, in the rest of the cell, we have the RREs as follows:

-Let \(R_T\) be the total concentration of ribosome, then we have the conservation law:
+Let \(R_T\) be the total concentration of ribosomes, then we have the conservation law: